antkowiak/cpp_utils/README.md

 lifetime.h - Utility to benchmark the lifetime of c++ objects in containers.

+one_to_one_map.h - Wraps a std::map where the key and value are the same type, and can be searched by key or value.

 table.h - Utility to represent and access data elements in a table/matrix format.

 toolean.h - Utility for a "trinary" boolean that can hold three states: true, false, other.
 (Kind of a joke.)